 Ransomware simply wasn’t easy money anymore for cybercriminals.
 So they turned to other ways of making money quickly — cryptocurrency mining and phishing quickly became their go-to attacks.

 Bad actors will always reach for the low-hanging fruit, and thanks to improved security measures or changing technology, that fruit is always changing.

 It’s important to stay on top of those changes, or it will cost you.
 According to the 2019 Cost of a Data Breach Study from IBM Security and the Ponemon Institute, the average total cost of a data breach is $3.92 million.
-Losing track of how which threats are likely to affect your business can be a big, and pricy, mistake.
+Losing track of how threats are likely to affect your business can be a big, and pricey, mistake.